 - Sunday: 9am – 1pm

-You’ll be invited to watch a short video presentation of the Matrimandir and the visitor centre is an informative introduction to the land, “The Mother” and history of Auroville.
+You’ll be invited to watch a short video presentation of the Matrimandir and the visitor centre is an informative introduction to the land, “The Mother” and the history of Auroville.

 Although they say this is shaded, I was absolutely boiling!
 It was around 40 degrees when I was walking up to the viewing point so make sure you stock up on some water.

 Despite the fact that it was so hot, the walk itself is actually pleasant.
 It is decorated with some beautiful flowers and sentiments of spiritual awareness.

 The locals say you can feel the energies in your blood if you meditate here and it’s recommended to spend some time doing so.

 If you have visited before, you can apply via email or phone.
 Details can be found on the Auroville website.

-2. La boutique d’Auroville
+2. Shop at La boutique d’Auroville

 The shopping here was awesome.
 They have these super cute boutiques full of locally handcrafted clothes, books and jewellery.